 Differently from standard industry practice, our approach is to build a single large scale AI model (see Figure 1) for all wind turbines within a wind farm, for instance.
 This can also be applied for solar panels or industrial electromechanical machinery.

-Our models are based on the Transformer model architecture which has taken the AI field by storm and is now employed in most solutions that are current state-of-the-art in many different research fields.
+Our models are based on recent model architectures which have taken the AI field by storm and are now employed in most solutions that are current state-of-the-art in many different research fields.
 We have been continuously iterating on our AI model architecture over the last years to overcome the different challenges presented in this post.
-We have recently discovered that it is similar to the ones used by large AI-powerhouse companies such as Uber and Google.

 It’s reassuring that we are in the right direction when the tech giants are deploying similar solutions like the ones we developed internally at Jungle! 😄

 Learning the normal behaviour for all internal components of all wind turbines becomes a much easier task with a unified model and also prevents us from getting trapped into a suboptimal usage of the data.
 In the figure below we see an example of this.
 Turbine 2 has never seen sensor B reaching high values while wind turbine 1 has.
 Our single large-scale model will be able to leverage the experience of turbine 1 to model better turbine 2.
 This way it will follow better its normal dynamics in the future.

 Our AI model can learn at even larger contexts such as entire portfolios that contain different wind turbine types and makers.
 In fact, our modelling approach does not have constraints over having the exact same sensors present in all wind turbines or their electrical topology, e.g. DFIG and asynchronous generators with fully-rated converters (exemplified in Figure 3).
 That’s true scalability huh?

 A single Jungle AI model can be used to model the normal behaviour of all (heterogenous) assets of a GW-sized portfolio.